-New international students are automatically registered for 12 credits worth of appropriate courses for the first semester.
+New international students are automatically registered for 12 credits worth of appropriate courses for their first semester.
 Check your course schedule by logging into MyAccount.
 If you are just starting your studies at Douglas College, your first semester courses will be registered for you.

-If you are not registered for 12 credits by the end of November 2017, please contact us at email@example.com.
+If you are not registered for 12 credits by the last month before you first semester, please contact us at firstname.lastname@example.org.

 It is mandatory to have a basic medical coverage while you are studying at Douglas College.
-New international students are responsible for obtaining medical insurance coverage until you are eligible for BC Medical Services Plan.
+New international students are responsible for obtaining temporary medical insurance coverage until you are eligible for BC Medical Services Plan.
 This can take 3 months or more.
 Learn more about medical insurance in BC here.

 All international students are required to attend the New International Student Orientation.
 Find out more about the orientation here.

-You are also welcome to attend other college-wide orientations in addition to the New International Student Orientation.
-Find out what other orientations you can attend here.
+You are also welcome to attend other college-wide orientations and new student events in addition to the New International Student Orientation.
+Find out what other events you can attend here.

 All students are expected to attend their first class of the semester for each course.
 If you must miss the first class, you are responsible for notifying your instructor in advance.